 If you’re talking to someone in passing and this is just a quick exchange, you don’t want to go into too much detail, so you don’t hold the other person up.

 Your response will also depend on your relationship with the person.
 If you’re close to the person, you might respond by saying something like, “Actually, I could really use someone to talk to.”
 Or, “Actually, I think I need some help.”

-In the English language, there are tons of ways to say lots of things.
+In the English language, there are many ways to say many things.
 Let’s see some examples of other ways to say, ‘hope everything is going well.’

 To summarize what we learned:

 It’s a phrase you might often hear in your everyday life or see in the writing of other people.